fairlearn/fairlearn/docs/user_guide/mitigation.rst

         *Approach to Fair Classification* [#2]_.
       - ✔
       - ✘ :superscript:`*`
-      - DP, EO, TPRP, ERR
+      - DP, EO, TPRP, FPRP, ERP
    *  - :code:`fairlearn.` :code:`reductions.` :code:`GridSearch`
       - Black-box approach described in Section 3.4 of *A Reductions* *Approach to Fair Classification* [#2]_.
 For regression it acts as a